Cat-Computing-Universe/PyLab/README.md

 ## Life is short.
 Use Python.
 PyLab natively supports Python, and all great science computing packages in it: Numpy, Scikit-learn, Matplotlib, Pytorch(\*), Tensorflow(\*), etc.

-## An online, browser based Python envrioment that is customized for Data Science
+## An in-browser Python envrioment for Data Science
 PyLab is based on PyScript, a project powered by Scientific Computation leader Anaconda

 ![](imgs/pyscript.png)